 Email: kinlochcastle@snh.gov.uk

 This is a short (30 min) return walk along through Loch Scresort’s southside woods.
 Starting from the ferry terminal and although initially steep, this is a gentle walk is along a good quality, but unsealed, path and can be enjoyed by all and passes some of the islands initial settlements.
 The path continues (approx 40min) along past the otter hide to the abandoned settlement of Port na Caranean, but becomes increasingly rough so is better suited to the more adventurous.
+Click HERE to download a guide for this walk.

 Click on the image to see the item for sale online.